 All the odds were stacked against me, but I never lost hope of one day having my dream farm.
 Over the next 10 years I worked hard every hour God sent, working night shifts in factory’s, barmaid, waitress, cleaning, sometimes two or three jobs at a time, any job that would pay the bills and allow me to save.
 I went to college and sat my GCSE’s then went on to get a diploma.
 I met the man of my dreams, bought a house and had my daughter, that relationship came to an end and 2 years later we sold our house, that was my big break!

 Starting small with no idea what I was doing I got my first few chickens, a couple of sheep and a pony.
 That was 2003, life has certainly evolved since then.
-I now have a small traditional farm in Scotland where I live with my 2 daughters, rear a flock of Texel and Ryeland sheep, Dexter and Limousin cattle, pigs, goats, horses, donkeys, chickens and dogs.
+I now have a small traditional farm in Scotland where I live with my youngest daughter Molly, rear a flock of Texel and Ryeland sheep, Dexter and Limousin cattle, pigs, goats, horses, donkeys, chickens and dogs.
 Farm diversification excites me, I love coming up with different ways to make a living off the land, through that I’ve created several businesses all run from the farm, in the challenging farming economy my small farm couldn’t continue without them.

 After surviving a multitude of difficult challenges over the years to be able to keep farming, I thought I’d come through the worst period of my life as things started to settle and seem to fall in to place.
 I thought I had it all.
 My beautiful farm that’d I’d worked hard to buy then keep, my family, a man that I loved and shared my life with after being on my own for so many years.